Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 ![extensions](/resources/docs/visualstudio-extensions-manager.png){height="" width="50%"}

+### Managing Galleries with Registry Settings

+To [manage multiple machines or control access to extension galleries in Visual Studio](https://learn.microsoft.com/en-us/visualstudio/extensibility/how-to-manage-a-private-gallery-by-using-registry-settings?view=vs-2022), you can use a `.pkgdef file`.
+This allows you to add, prioritize, or disable galleries, including your private ProGet feed, by modifying registry settings.
+You can also disable public galleries or set your private feed to appear first.

-## Step 4.1: Adding Packages from a Feed to VS Code
+## Step 4.2: Adding Packages from a Feed to VS Code

 Currently, Visual Studio Code does not support private galleries, despite there being a [request](https://github.com/microsoft/vscode/issues/21839) for it that has been open since 2017.
 You can still upload extensions to a VSIX feed, but users will need to manually download them and then import them into their Visual Studio Code.